Japanese Peruvians: The Japanese press in Peru

 In June 1921, Nippi Shimpo (Japanese Peruvian News) was published.

 Cuisine

 The cuisine of Peru is a heterogeneous mixture of the diverse cultural influences that enriched the South American country.
 Nikkei cuisine, which fuses Peruvian and Japanese cuisine, has become a gastronomic sensation in many countries.

 The origins of Nikkei cuisine relied on the wide variety of fresh ingredients in Peru, the prosperous fishing industry of Peru, the Japanese know-how using fresh seafood, and adopting ceviche, which is the Peruvian flag dish, and Chifa dishes as well (fusion cuisine that came from the Chinese community in Peru).
 Japanese fusion dishes like Acevichado maki sushi rolls were created by incorporating the recipes and flavors from the indigenous Peruvians.
 Some examples of chefs who use Nikkei cuisine include Nobu Matsuhisa, Ferran Adrià and Kurt Zdesar.

 Notable people

-First Japanese Peruvian President of Peru, Alberto Fujimori.
-October 1991.
+Alberto Fujimori (left) was the first president of Peru of Japanese descent from 1990 to 2000.
+His daughter, Keiko Fujimori (right), has served as president since 2026.